sustainivo/sustainivo/Backend/README.md

-# Envixi
+# Sustainivo

-Envixi Application
+Sustainivo Application

 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.

-Mongodb having database :- ENVIXI_ADMIN_DB
+Mongodb having database :- SUSTAINIVO_ADMIN_DB

 ### Node
 - #### Node installation on Windows